Photo: Sergi Ferrete / Unsplash

 For the latest news regarding travel to this beautiful city, including help planning itineraries and unique experiences, get in touch with the helpful folks at Visit Barcelona.

 Contributor Beth Hoke is a travel and lifestyle writer who has created content for some of the industry leaders in experiential travel, including Google’s Touring Bird; Tui’s blog, Musement; and Vamonde.
 Her features have appeared online and in print at RileyMag.com, DispatchesEurope.com, and Military Spouse magazine.

-Contributor Mary Noe shares her Barcelona cooking class experiences at the luxurious Fairmont Rey Juan Carlos I hotel
+Contributor Mary Noe shares her Fairmont Barcelona cooking class experience at the luxurious Fairmont Rey Juan Carlos I hotel

 Travel expert Kim Kerr takes a look at some of the most unique places to stay in Spain in this list of the top historic hotels in Barcelona